 The unique CV surgery service and hospital dynamics will be the limiting factor as to what you are going to do based on your privileges, so take the time to focus on each one of these and make sure you go through the proper channels so they all count in your required number for the initial training required by the credentialing committee, if applicable.
 It is very common to keep a spreadsheet with the dates, procedure, indication, and a chart identifier so you can go back and provide documentation if requested to prove you have met the standard.

-For those who need to learn these skills that may not have been taught in school, consider standalone training in these through services like Skills On Point, where we commonly provide 1:1 training in a list of content unique to the learner to specifically prepare them for a unique role such as this.
+For those who need to learn these skills that may not have been taught in school, consider nurse practitioner continuing education courses or standalone training in these through services like Skills On Point, where we commonly provide 1:1 training in a list of content unique to the learner to specifically prepare them for a unique role such as this.

 Transition to the operating room.